 - 2018: Following its success with its Multi Jet Fusion system for polymers, HP throws its hat into the metal 3D printing ring with the debut of its Metal Jet 3D printing system for metals.
 The same year, the Wohler’s Report announces an 80% growth in metal AM systems for 2017.

-- 2019: Desktop Metal, which offers its Production and Studio metal AM systems, closes $160 million in a Series E investment round.
+- 2019: Desktop Metal, which offers its Production, Shop and Studio metal AM systems, closes $160 million in a Series E investment round.

 The evolution of metal AM systems

 The origins of direct metal 3D printing can be traced back to 1994, when EOS first introduced its EOSINT M250 machine.
 This machine was based on direct metal laser sintering (DMLS) technology.

 At the time, the DMLS sintering process worked similarly to Selective Laser Sintering for plastics, in that metal powder was partially melted and fused together to create metal parts.

 However, sintering isn’t the most efficient way to form fully dense metal parts.

 Between 2004 and 2005, EOS introduced more powerful fibre lasers to its machines — and this changed the game significantly.